 Using horsepower to restore habitats

-This is not the last time TLC will partner with Patrick and his horses.
+This is not the last time TLC will partner with this horse logging team.
 Funded by a grant from the Cornell Lab of Ornithology, TLC is actively working to restore and improve habitats for birds and other native wildlife at Brumley Nature Preserve.
 As part of this project, TLC will be working with the horse logging team to selectively harvest loblolly pines and sweetgum trees – early successional species that densely populate the preserve’s forests.

 The thinning along the woodland edge will create a gradual transition zone; rather than going abruptly from open field to closed canopy forest.
 This habitat type is preferred by many native birds (like barred owls and eastern bluebirds), plants (including wild quinine, Parthenium integrifolium), and reptiles (corn snakes and eastern fence lizards, among others).
 The edge habitat is also favorable for use during migrations for many birds, including most warblers.
 The selected trees that are harvested have no high value as timber and will then be left on site to naturally break down, further supporting local wildlife as new habitat.